 The Great Wall

 - Arriving early in the morning to the Great Wall of China, we are the only visitors except for a worker quietly sweeping the stones.
-Our vision of a gently rolling wall is quickly proved inaccurate by the many unevenly sized and spaced stones.
-In some areas the stairs are so far apart I can barely reach the next step and others, my size 6 shoe is wider than the closely built stairs.
+Our vision of a gently rolling wall is quickly proved incorrect by the rows of unevenly sized and spaced stones.
+In some areas the stairs are so far apart Stephanie can barely reach the next step while others, her size 6 shoe is wider than the closely built stairs.

 - Inside, the stone watch towers are a cool escape from the heat.
 The Great Wall was built mostly with granite.
 A maze of archways separate small window lined corridors once allowing guards views of approaching enemies.